 It was customary for ministers in Paul's time to carry an introductory letter of commendation.
 Paul asserts that for him to carry an epistle (a letter) showing his qualifications was not necessary.
 The reason being, he states, is that the most complimentary letter he could possibly have was the members of the Church themselves!

 They were doing the best they could to change.
 They were working diligently to obey God and to live as He lives.
 The very lives of the men and the women reflected Paul's qualifications as a minister of Jesus Christ.
 He goes on to say that the epistle for all to see was no human document recorded in ink or on paper.
 Nor was it something engraved on a tablet of stone.
-This epistle was written on the human heart and the author was Jesus Christ, Himself!
-And it was a letter, which could not be read in print, but by the actions of those whom God called.
+This epistle was written on the human heart and the author was Jesus Christ Himself!
+And it was a letter that could not be read in print, but by the actions of those whom God called.

 How are we to be read today as God's epistles in whatever location or circumstance we find ourselves?
 As babes in Christ our human thinking said, "Hey, I will go next door and I will tell my neighbors all about God.
 And that will work out just fine.
 They will be really appreciative of me."

 So we go next door and say, "You know, I see you go to church on Sunday, but you really should be keeping the Sabbath."
 That did not work.
 Or, "Do you know who Israel is in the Bible?
 Let me tell you."
 Or, "You know that the nation of Israel in the Middle East is really Judah?"
 That is a good one.
 Or, "Let me tell you where the other tribes of Israel are today."
-Or, "The laws from the Old Testament are not Jewish; they are straight from God, Himself!"
+Or, "The laws from the Old Testament are not Jewish; they are straight from God Himself!"
 Or, "Do you know who the God of the Old Testament is?"
 Or—I am certain there are many more instances we can recall.
 If we have ever tried any of these, we know the result—our friends and neighbors look at us like we just fell off the pumpkin truck!

 We are to be "read" in a different fashion.
 Not to be redundant, but we are read by the example we set.
 In whatever circumstance we find ourselves, we are to live the right way—God's way.
 All of us in one way or another demonstrate who we are by our conduct and our speech.
 Because of this we should look at Paul's instructions to the Colossians: